FirePanther/apps-script-ContactsSocialPhotos/README.md

 # ContactsSocialPhotos for Google Apps Script

-ContactsSocialPhotos scans your contacts for social network urls or ids and sets the  profile picture to the social network account profile picture.
+ContactsSocialPhotos scans your contacts for social network URL's or ID's and sets the  profile picture to the social network account profile picture.

 ## Setup